paul-thebaud/foscia/website/docs/faq.md

 this factory yourself with the things you need: an adapter, a serializer, etc.
 Don't worry, the process is still pretty simple thanks to blueprints.

-In addition, you cannot just use `action().model(Post).all()` because those function must be imported to be used.
-We are thinking of a way to simply extends the action with reusable function, but that's not currently possible regarding the way Typescript manage types (generics of context enhancers and runners would be lost).
+In addition, you will need a supplementary step to be able to use `action().model(Post).all()`, because those functions must be imported to be used.
+This is possible through actions' extensions, which will plug functions to your action instance and allow you to use a builder pattern call style.